-(\$ in thousands) For the Nine Months Ended
+For the Nine Months Ended

+For the Three Months Ended March 31,

+For the Three Months Ended March 31,

+For the Three Months Ended March 31,

-September 30, 2023 September 30, 2022
+(\$ in thousands) (\$ in thousands) September 30, 2023 September 30, 2022

-\$ 7,869 \$ 9,874
+Amortization of intangible assets Amortization of intangible assets \$ 7,869 \$ 9,874

 Amortization of intangible assets

+Amortization of intangible assets

-Amortization of intangible assets of \$7.9 million and \$9.9 million for the nine months ended September 30, 2023 and 2022, respectively, relates to internally developed software and intangible assets acquired in a business combination.
-Amortization expense decreased as there have been no subsequent additions to acquired assets and the shorter-lived assets become fully amortized.
+Amortization of intangible assets of \$7.9 million \$3.3 million and \$9.9 million \$2.8 million for the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively, relates to internally developed software and intangible assets acquired in a business combination.
+Amortization expense decreased as there have been no subsequent additions increased due to acquired assets and the shorter-lived assets become fully amortized, incremental expense associated with additional technology projects.